How to Make Kilishi (Nigerian Beef Jerky)

 ½ teaspoon of powdered cloves

-1 tablespoon dried pepper (crushed pepper, cayenne pepper)
+1 tablespoon dried pepper (crushed pepper or cayenne pepper)

 ½ teaspoon of nutmeg (powdered or crushed)

 STEP 1: Make sure you wash your boneless meat carefully before preparing this Kilishi recipe.
-Remove any trace of fats from it.
+Remove any trace of fat from it.

-STEP 3: After slicing all your meat, place them on parchment (or baking) paper on an oven tray.
+STEP 3: After slicing all your meat, place it on parchment (or baking paper) on an oven tray.

 STEP 4: Bake in the oven for 20-30 minutes at 200F.
 Then;

 STEP 5: Turn the meat pieces over to the other side and bake again for another 30-45 minutes till dry.
-You notice your meat having a brownish colour now.
+You notice your meat has a brownish color now.

 STEP 6: This method is done easily, thanks to technology.
-But in the North, instead of using the oven, the meat is dried in the sun for hours till the meat gets dry.
+But in the North, instead of using the oven, the meat is dried in the sun for hours till it gets dry.
 If you don’t have an oven, I suggest you go the local way.
-It hurts nobody and it gets the job done.
+It hurts nobody, but it gets the job done.

 STEP 7: Now, let’s make our spicy sauce while it continues to bake.